 - Any course cross-listed in a single discipline and in an interdisciplinary program will meet distribution in the single discipline.
 (Examples: a course cross-listed between Politics and International Relations meets distribution in Politics; one cross-listed between Asian Studies and History meets distribution in History.)

-- Interdisciplinary courses not cross-listed will meet distribution in a particular division; each catalogue description will include the division in which distribution will be met.
+- Interdisciplinary courses not cross-listed will meet distribution in a particular division; each catalog description will include the division in which distribution will be met.

 - Approved language courses may be used to meet either the language requirement or distribution; but the same course(s) may not meet both requirements.
 If a course has been used to satisfy the language requirement, it may not be used to meet distribution as well.
 A few courses meet distribution in more than one subdivision; no course may meet more than one requirement, but which one it meets is the student's choice.
 (However, courses meeting either language or distribution requirements may also meet the Multicultural Perspectives requirement.)